Hotel, Restaurant & QSR Construction, Nationwide

 Browse common questions about hospitality and restaurant construction, or contact TCG.
 Visit our general FAQ for more.

-100-room select-service: 12–18 months.
-Boutique (50–80 rooms): 10–14 months.
-Full-service with F&B: 18–30 months.
-TCG's design-build compresses by 15–30%.
+100-room select-service: 12 to 18 months.
+Boutique (50 to 80 rooms): 10 to 14 months.
+Full-service with F&B: 18 to 30 months.
+TCG’s design-build compresses by 15 to 30 percent.

 Let’s Build Your Next Hotel, Restaurant, or QSR